 Be sure to measure only to the lid seem, not over it unless you plan to select a label with a perforated safety tab.
 Note the height on a piece of paper then continue to measure the circumference.
 Place the red line in the center of your tube and wrap the ruler around the rest of your container.
 If you want a full-wrap label, add an extra 1/4 inch to your final dimension.

-Once you have both your height and width/circumference, shop lip balm labels.
+Once you have both your height and width/circumference, you're ready to shop lip balm labels and find the right size.
 Look out for our lip balm balms which include a safety seal for tamper-resistance and freshness.

 2. Pick Your Label Material

 After picking a size and configuration, it's time to choose a material.
 Consider any of our weatherproof labels for your lip balm containers.
 They have a more durable facesheet so your products won't scratch or tear in purses or pockets, and the adhesive is a bit stronger to maintain its shape.

 Our most popular weatherproof lip balm label materials are weatherproof polyester laser and clear gloss laser.
 We see a lot of white gloss laser, brown kraft, and clear gloss inkjet though, too.

 Each label purchase from OnlineLabels.com includes access to Maestro Label Designer, our exclusive web-based design program.
 Try Maestro Label Designer to create your custom lip balm labels.
 It comes pre-loaded with blank lip balm label templates and tons of pre-designed lip balm label templates to help you get started!